rodriguezgloria/DH110/Assignment02.md

 ---
 ### Methods
 The usability test was proctored in my apartment using my own laptop and I used a program, Zoom, to record.
 Specifically, it documented the laptop screen which was split between airbnb and the survey, the proctor and the participant, and the audio.
-My role in the usability test was to be the proctor wheras the participant was my roommate/friend.
+My role in the usability test was to be the proctor wheras the participant/user was my roommate.

 The breakdown of the usability test
 > * Introduction / Debriefing